HCIILAB/Scene-Text-Recognition/README.md

 ### 1.1 Regular Latin Datasets

 - IIIT5K[31]：
-  * **Introduction:** The IIIT5K dataset contains 5,000 text instance images: 2,000 for training and 3; 000 for testing.
+  * **Introduction:** <font size="1">size为1</font><br /> The IIIT5K dataset contains 5,000 text instance images: 2,000 for training and 3; 000 for testing.
 It contains words from street scenes and from originally-digital images.
 Every image is associated with a 50-word lexicon and a 1,000-word lexicon.
 Specifically, the lexicon consists of a ground-truth word and some randomly picked words.
   * **Link:** [IIIT5K-download](http://cvit.iiit.ac.in/research/projects/cvit-projects/the-iiit-5k-word-dataset)
 - SVT[1]：
   * **Introduction:** The SVT dataset contains 350 images: 100 for training and 250 for testing.
 Some images are severely corrupted by noise, blur, and low resolution.
 Besides, each image is associated with a 50-word lexicon.